Ireland's Best

 Dating back to 1228 when it was built by the Anglo-Norman de Burgo family, the castle has passed through several hands since (including the Guinness family), but remains a playground and home base for leisurely estate activities and outdoor pursuits in the area.

 For children, it’s a place of fairy tales, with rambling gardens, hidden passageways and a secret folly tower.
-With so many awesome activities like horseback riding, archery, kayaking, falconry and zip lining to keep the kids occupied, it’s also the perfect opportunity for the young at heart to indulge: the hotel’s world class spa underwent a multimillion-Euro renovation last year.
+With so many awesome activities like horseback riding, archery, kayaking, falconry and zip lining to keep the kids occupied, it’s also the perfect opportunity for the young at heart to indulge: the hotel’s world-class spa has been voted ‘Ireland’s Best Hotel Spa’ in last year for the 6th year in a row.

 Ard na Sidhe, Co.
 Kerry